The Brain Eaters: Plot

-An autopsy reveals something strange.
-The doctor and Kettering find a dead creature of unknown origin attached to the mayor's neck; it injected some kind of toxin into his nervous system.
-Even without being shot to death, he would have died within 24–48 hours.
+During the autopsy, the doctor and Kettering find a dead creature attached to the mayor's neck; it injected a toxin into his nervous system.
+Even without being shot, he would have died within 24–48 hours.

-As the sheriff drives toward the metal object, he sees a man lying on the road who attacks him as the sheriff gets out of his patrol car.
-Nearby another man, holding a lighted glass container, watches the fight.
+While driving toward the cone, the sheriff sees a man lying on the road.
+The sheriff tries to help the man, who attacks him.
+Another man, holding a glass container, watches the fight.
 The sheriff is knocked out, and the two men remove something from the container.
-The sheriff revives and the three drive off in the patrol car.
+The sheriff revives, and the three drive off in his car.

-While working with Alice in the lab, Kettering experiments with a piece of the creature taken from the mayor's body.
-It attaches itself to his arm just like a parasite, but he is able to free himself by burning it with a Bunsen burner.
-Wyler calls Kettering at the lab, and they drive out to the metal cone.
-Along the way, they discover an abandoned electric company utility truck.
-A call to the sheriff from Sen. Powers goes unanswered as the sheriff struggles with being possessed.
-Three groups are organized to search for other strange metal objects.
-Kettering and Alice find the dead body of the utility truck's driver with two puncture wounds on the back of his neck.
-While searching, Glenn and Elaine are locked inside an empty cabin.
-Someone tries to set the cabin on fire, but Glenn shoots at the arsonist and he and his fiancée are able to escape.
-The three groups later reassemble at the mayor's office.
-There, they discover two glowing containers holding more parasites.
+Aided by Alice, Kettering experiments with a piece of the creature that infected the mayor.
+Like a parasite, it attaches itself to Kettering, who frees himself by burning it.
+Wyler calls Kettering, and they drive to the cone.
+En route, they discover an abandoned electric company utility truck.
+Sen. Powers calls the sheriff, who does not answer, struggling with being possessed.
+Three groups are organized to search for other metal objects.
+Kettering and Alice find the body of the truck's driver with two puncture wounds on the neck.
+While searching, Glenn and Elaine are locked inside a cabin.
+Someone tries to set the cabin on fire, but Glenn shoots at him and escapes with Elaine.
+The three groups reassemble at the mayor's office and discover two glowing containers holding more parasites.
 The senator calls the telegraph office to send a warning to the governor.
 The telegrapher takes down the message but, being possessed, does not send it.

-Three men drive to Alice's apartment building and plant a parasite in her room.
-She is taken over and joins the men in their car.
-Paul and Glenn later discover that she is missing.
-They drive back to the spiral cone and discover a dying man who they recognize as Prof. Helsingman, who vanished five years earlier along with a scientific expedition.
-They discover marks on his neck and take him to hospital.
-Kettering questions the professor but he only utters the word "Carboniferous", referring to a geologic time period millions of years ago.
-Sen. Powers tries to make several telephone calls but is consistently told that the lines are busy.
-Glenn and Paul go to the telegraph office to find out if the warning was sent to the governor's office.
+Three men drive to Alice's apartment and plant a parasite in her room.
+She is taken over and joins the men.
+Realizing she is missing, Paul and Glenn drive back to the cone and see Prof. Helsingman, a dying man who vanished five years earlier along with a scientific expedition.
+Discovering marks on his neck, they take him to the hospital.
+Kettering questions the professor, who only utters the word "Carboniferous", referring to a geologic time period millions of years ago.
+Sen. Powers tries to make some phone calls, but is told that all the lines are busy.
+Glenn and Paul go to the telegraph office to find out if the warning was sent to the governor.
 They are attacked but manage to subdue their assailants and flee.